What is Heat Treatment?

 TPi has the capability to perform T51, T6 and T7/T71 tempers.
 The heat treatment systems are on premise here at the foundry and annually calibrated by Honeywell as per our AS9100 quality system.
 Time and temperature charts are recorded for all heat treatments and filed electronically to provide traceability.
 Our Quality Lab also includes a tensile bar test machine and Brinell Harness test to verify heat treatment results.

-T51 treatment bakes the casting at a low-temperature to artificial age it.
+T51 heat treatment process bakes the casting at a low-temperature to artificial age it.
 The temperature range is between 440˚F (227°C).
 The casting is heated in the oven for 3-5 hours and then allowed to cool naturally.
 The low temperature stabilizes the shape of the castings and reduces stresses in the aluminum.

 T51 parts do not hold the same strength properties as T6.
 However, the T5 process’ naturally slower cooling method reduces part distortion and warping.